nguy0907/nguy0907.github.io/README.md.txt

 Other notes:
 I added some css in classes in the element.
 If there is too much to add, I added all the other css part in a style tag.
 The style tag also includes media queries.

+Animations were only used for the buttons, in the future I am planning to add more content.